The year 2020 has been a busy one for the real estate market. But what will 2021 be like? Check out this infographic to learn more.

-- Everett is the largest city by population within Snohomish C0unty, and it’s the seventh largest in the state of Washington.
-When last measured, back in 2017, the city had a population of around 110,000 people.
+- Everett is the largest city by population within Snohomish County, and it’s the seventh largest in the state of Washington.
+When last measured, the city had a population of around 112,249 people.
 Top employers include Boeing, Naval Station Everett, and the state government.

 The Cost of Buying a Home

 From a cost perspective, there are dramatic differences between the real estate markets in Everett and Seattle, Washington.
-Home buyers considering a purchase should know that the median home value in Seattle was roughly $300,000 higher than the median in nearby Everett, as of February 2020.
+Home buyers considering a purchase should know that the median home value in Seattle was more than $300,000 higher than the median in nearby Everett, as of February 2021.

-- Seattle: Data reported by Zillow earlier this month showed that the median price for a house in Seattle is around $741,800 in February 2020.
-That was a drop of about 2.3% since the same time last year.
+- Seattle: Data reported by Zillow earlier this month showed that the median price for a house in Seattle is around $813,154 in February 2021.
+That was an increase of 8.7% since the same time last year.

-More specifically, home prices in King County decreased 0.4% year over year, while prices in Snohomish County inched up 2.5% over the same time period.
+More specifically, home prices in King County increased 10.8% year over year, while prices in Snohomish County soared 13.7% over the same time period.

 The bottom line to all of this is that home buyers can find more affordable properties in Everett, when compared to the much pricier Seattle real estate market.
 But both of these markets have constrained inventory, leaving fewer homes on the market for buyers to snatch up.
 There currently aren’t enough homes listed for sale to meet the demand from buyers.
 (This is true for both cities)